openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IE/_passes.md

 ### `-swap-maxpool-with-act`: Swaps the MaxPool and activation
 This pass is needed for MTL only since HW MaxPool does not support post-op operations.
 Operations are swapped only if there is an operation before MaxPool that supports post-ops.
+### `-swap-permute-with-expand`: Swaps MemPermute operation with Expand
+The pass is a part of `HardwareMode` pipeline.

+It swaps `MemPermute` operation with `Expand` operation when possible.
+This transormation reduces the number of `MemPermute` operations in resulting graph.
 ### `-swap-transpose-with-fq`: Swaps Transpose operation with FakeQuantize
 The pass is a part of `HardwareMode` pipeline.